Bookkeeping

 ⚠️ Common mistake: Treating intercompany management fees as "rent" or "miscellaneous expense."
 This can cause problems on audit.
 Use a formal Management Services Agreement and classify these as "Management Fee Income" / "Management Fee Expense."

-1. Separate bank accounts for every entity (no exceptions)
+1. Separate bank accounts for every business (no exceptions)

 4. Monthly reconciliation — don't wait for tax season